spiritinlife/spiritinlife.github.io/_posts/2014-06-19-Simple-Timing-a-process-in-C.markdown

 {% highlight c %}
 #include <time.h>
 #include <stdio.h>
-//This struct will hold the start and end time of a proccess
+//This struct will hold the start and end time of a process
-//We will use this info to Calculate the amount of seconds the proccess consumed typedef struct TimeAProccess
+//We will use this info to Calculate the amount of seconds the process consumed typedef struct TimeAProccess
 {
   clock_t start;